-CEO, VOIQ (Mobile Ondemand Callforce), Founder, Top 20 Latino Tech Leaders in the US
+CEO, VOIQ (OnDemand Sales Callforce), YCombinator, Top 20 Latino Tech Leaders in the US

 Government Relations | San Francisco Bay Area, US

 Prior to VOIQ, Ricardo was an Associate at the NYC Mayor’s Office developing the 2015 technology blueprint for New York City.
-He also served as campaign CTO to mayor Angel Taveras; the first Latino mayor of the City of Providence, RI.
+He also was campaign CTO to mayor Angel Taveras; the first Latino mayor of the City of Providence, RI.

 Ricardo has an MBA from NYU Stern School of Business, and an undergraduate degree in Politics from NYU.
-He is a Consortium Fellow, a Management Leaders for Tomorrow (MLT) Fellow, and a 2013 Council of Urban Professionals Fellow.
-He is the President of the Scarsdale Alumni Association and was recently a guest at the White House reception for Latino leaders.
+He is a member of the board of advisors of the World Policy Institute.
+Ricardo is a Consortium Fellow, a Management Leaders for Tomorrow (MLT) Fellow, and a 2013 Council of Urban Professionals Fellow.
+He is also the President of the Scarsdale Alumni Association and was recently a guest at the White House reception for Latino leaders.
 Ricardo is also an active contributor to the Huffington Post.